Q. Who can join the Downingtown Mountain Biking Team?

-A. Besides racing themselves they have been accredited by the National Interscholastic Cycling Association (NICA) and are recognized coaches by the Pennsylvania Interscholastic Cycling League (PICL).
+A. Besides some of them racing themselves, they have been accredited by the National Interscholastic Cycling Association (NICA) and are recognized coaches by the Pennsylvania Interscholastic Cycling League (PICL).
 All are trained in concussion detection, most are certified in CPR, concussion detection and Wilderness First Aid and they are sufficiently knowledgeable to be a positive influence on all student athletes.
 More information about coaches and coaching is available here.

 Q. Is the Downingtown Mountain Biking Team fully insured?

 A. NICA provides General Liability insurance for the Downingtown Mountain Biking Team including coverage for trail maintenance and repair by the club, club rides, training rides, races and other club functions such as meetings and clinics.
 Coaches are covered while acting within the scope of their duties for the Downingtown Mountain Biking Team.

 Q. Can I participate in another sport and race for the Downingtown Mountain Biking Team?

 A. Student athletes may participate in two sports in the same season however the onus is on the student to do well in school as academics come first for the Downingtown Mountain Biking Team.

 Q. I've been on several teams and never got to compete.
 Will the Downingtown Mountain Bike Team be different?

 A. Absolutely!
 We want to introduce kids to mountain biking and make it fun for all.
-Everyone is encouraged (although not required) to race, and every race counts toward scoring as long as you finish!
+Everyone is encouraged (although not required) to race, and every race counts as long as you finish!

 Q. What are the core values of the team?

-A: The five core values of NICA, PICL and Downingtown MTB Mountain Biking Team are:
+A: The core values of NICA, PICL and Downingtown MTB Mountain Biking Team are: